Particular/docs.particular.net/nservicebus/azure/azure-storage-queues-transport.md

          ...
          .CreateBus()

 Alternatively, when using one of the NServiceBus provided hosting processes, you should supply the `UsingTransport<AzureStorageQueueTransport>` on the endpoint configuration.
-In the windows azure role entrypoint host, for example, it would look like this.
+In the Azure role entrypoint host, for example, it would look like this.

 	public class EndpointConfig : IConfigureThisEndpoint, AsA_Worker
 	{